1992 United Kingdom general election: Results

 The election turnout of 77.67% was the highest in 18 years.
 There was an overall Labour swing of 2.2%, which widened the gap between Labour and the Liberal Democrats.
-Although the percentage of Conservative votes was only 0.3% down on 1987, the Conservative overall majority in the House of Commons was reduced from 102 to 21.
-This number was reduced progressively during the course of Major's term in office due to defections of MPs to other parties, by-election defeats, and for a time in 1994–95 the suspension of the Conservative whip for some MPs who voted against the government on its European policy—by 1996, the Conservative majority had been reduced to just 1 seat, and they were in a minority going into 1997 until the 1997 general election.
+Although the percentage of Conservative votes was only 0.3% down on 1987, and Labour's was only up 3.6%, the Conservative overall majority in the House of Commons was reduced from 102 to 21, largely because the fall in the Liberal Democrat vote relative to the previous SDP–Liberal Alliance caused the Conservatives to lose several seats that they had won in 1983 and 1987 due to the opposition vote being split between Labour and Alliance candidates.
+The government's majority was reduced progressively during the course of Major's term in office due to defections of MPs to other parties, by-election defeats, and for a time in 1994–95 the suspension of the Conservative whip for some MPs who voted against the government on its European policy—by 1996, the Conservative majority had been reduced to just 1 seat, and they were in a minority going into 1997 until the 1997 general election.
 The Conservatives in 1992 received 14,093,007 votes, the highest total of votes for any political party in any UK general election, beating the previous largest total vote of 13.98 million achieved by Labour in 1951 (although this was from a smaller electorate and represented a higher vote share).
 Nine government ministers lost their seats in 1992, including party chairman Chris Patten.

 The Suns analysis of the election results was headlined "It's The Sun Wot Won It", though in his testimony to the April 2012 Leveson Inquiry, Rupert Murdoch claimed that the "infamous" headline was "both tasteless and wrong".
 Tony Blair also accepted this theory of Labour's defeat and put considerable effort into securing The Suns support for New Labour, both as Leader of the Opposition before the 1997 general election and as Prime Minister afterwards.